As Richard Bach, the author of Jonathan Livingston Seagull said, “If you argue for your limitations, they are yours.”

 5. Stop trying to be someone that you’re not.
 Listen, there’s no one better at being you than you.
 And YOU are just right, just as you are.
 When people are comfortable with themselves, other people are comfortable around them.
 And you CAN learn self-acceptance.
 As with everything else, it starts with a single step.
 Just be yourself and then the people who love you, will really love YOU.

 6. Stop waiting for things to be just right to enjoy your life.
 Don’t put off happiness until “someday.”
 Imagine what that happiness feels like and start doing the things today that you imagine doing in that future.
 You might just surprise yourself that your life is pretty good right now—if you choose to make it so!

 7. Stop worrying about so many things all the time.
 Do you crave a simpler life?
 There’s such a movement now toward simplifying life.
 Where do you think that begins?
 As with everything else, it starts in your mind.
-(Try this meditation session to train your mind to focus on just the few things that really matter and experience a more manageable feeling world.)
+(Try these self improvement hypnosis downloads to train your mind to focus on just the few things that really matter and experience a more manageable feeling world.)

 8. Stop playing it safe.
 Look around at the really successful people in this world.
 None of them got there by playing it small and playing it safe.
 One of my mentors used to say, “go out on the branch until you hear the branch creaking.”
 You have to stretch yourself to grow!
 It is a neurological fact that we learn more from our failures than from when things just go well and easy.
 Don’t shy away from life’s best school.

 9. Stop looking for short cuts.
 One of my other mentors in life used to say “there are no short cuts.”
 It’s true.
 Short cuts only come with compromises and a quality life that truly offers something to others does not compromise.
 Oh, believe me, I’ve looked for the short cuts too.
 Lesson learned — they are an illusion, and ultimately, a time trap that slows you down.